nworbnhoj/qwikgame/README.md

 A player _must_ nominate:

-- at least one favourite game/venue/time combination when they are available to play
+- at least one favorite game/venue/time combination when they are available to play
 - an email address as a unique ID and for notifications

 A player may _optionally_ nominate: